PLUTO-SCY/GPDiff/README.md

 -->

 ## Data
-The data used for training and evaluation can be found in .
+The data used for training and evaluation can be found in [Time-Series data](https://drive.google.com/drive/folders/1dI6sV67LxBrksnBdYputnB3rrIeqYzRR?usp=sharing).
+After downloading the data, move them to ./Data.

 For each city, we provide the following data:
 - ``Graph data``: It records the adjacency matrix of the spatiotemporal graph.